July 12, 2021

 Avoiding all of the problems we’ve mentioned in this article, as well as doing the right preparation, will help you form your data-driven hypothesis to test, along with the measure of success.
 This will, in turn, inform your scope.

 Problem: Features aren’t scoped/prioritized properly (as in there aren’t enough or there are too many)

 It’s challenging to whittle down features.
 However, it is an essential step that must be done and done thoughtfully.
-As Michael Rabjohns, UX Practice Leader at 3Pillar, explains, “You really need to understand which features and functionality are most important—if there’s not enough ‘there there,’ users won’t adopt it.
+As Michael Rabjohns, User Experience Practice Leader at 3Pillar Global, explains, “You really need to understand which features and functionality are most important—if there’s not enough ‘there there,’ users won’t adopt it.
 You need to be able to live with that decision; [It’s] harder for product owners when we know about all these other great features under consideration that users would love.”

 Think back to the failed startups we mentioned at the beginning of this article, Electroloom and Standout Jobs.
 While it’s true that hindsight is 20/20, it’s easy to see how they could have given themselves much better odds of success if only they’d done their due diligence.
 Had they entered the market with a data-informed understanding of their potential target market and a clear hypothesis to test, they would have understood how to iterate and improve their product when things went wrong.
 Instead, they were unable to make any data-driven decisions.
 As a result, they failed.

 Just about every MVP-related problem can be traced back to improper preparation.
 For your MVP to be the valuable learning tool it’s meant to be, set yourself up to learn BEFORE you ideate and build it.
 Do your due diligence in the form of quantitative and qualitative market- and user-research.
 This will lead to data-driven decisions about your hypothesis, measure of success, and feature scope.